valocode/bubbly/docs/SPECIFICATION.md

 The other relevant parts in this diagram are:

-1. The **Client Configs** tell the Bubbly client everything it needs to know about what to do.
+1. The **Client Configs** tell the Bubbly client everything it needs to know about to operate.
 This includes: the location of the *Bubbly server*, where the *input data* is, what to upload to the *Bubbly server*, etc. All the client configs are defined in HCL files.
-2. The **Data Source** is the data which should be uploaded to the Bubbly server and can come from any source, such as a JSON or XML file, or by querying a REST API or by executing a command line tool.
+2. The **Data Source** is the data which should be uploaded to the Bubbly server and can come from any source, such as a JSON or XML file, by querying a REST API or by executing a command line tool.
 Before it is uploaded it needs to be converted into the expected format, which is defined by the *schema*, and the *extracts* are used to convert the data.
 3. The **Schema** defines the format to store the data in Bubbly.
 It is not strictly SQL but follows a similar approach of defining tables with relations.
 The schema is defined using HCL and uploaded to the Bubbly server or provided as a config during startup.
 4. The **Resources** are the drivers for the data pipeline and consist of the extracts, transforms, loads, pipeline and so on.